wearsunscreen/wordTools/readme.md

 # WordTools

 A suite of Python applications designed to create and manage a database of words for language learning and word games.
 The applications use SQLite to store words, their translations, and metadata about their sources.
-It supports multiple languages and allows for flexible querying and sorting of words based on various attributes.

-## Summary

-WordTools consists of three main tools:

-1. `createWordDB.py` - Creates a new language database with tables for words, sources, and metadata
-2. `addSources.py` - Adds source references to an existing language database from a CSV file
-3. `addWords.py` - Adds words to the database from a CSV file, optionally linking them to sources

-## Features

-## Tools

 ### createWordDB.py